 The Acronyms Unveiled

-The people you have eavesdropped on are actually discussing two professions that despite having been around for decades, and in theory for centuries, have been defined by the tech industry as UX and UI Design.
+The people you have eavesdropped on are actually discussing two professions that despite having been around for decades, in theory for centuries, have been defined by the tech industry as UX and UI design.

 There is an analogy I like to use in describing the different parts of a (digital) product.
 If you imagine a product as the human body:

 But don’t worry if you’re still confused!
 You’re not the only one!